-Making your own fresh pasta sauce, rather than purchasing one in a jar, is a great way to avoid those hidden sugars.
+Making your own fresh pasta sauce, rather than purchasing sauce in a jar, is a great way to avoid those hidden sugars.
 If you just don’t have the time to do that (we get it — life can be hectic) then try and make sure that you buy sauces kept in the cold section of your grocery store, and look out for those sneaky new terms ending in ‘ose’.

 Most vegetable oils are high in Omega 6 fatty acids.
 These fatty acids are not necessarily bad for you, if you have them in small amounts.
 Your body requires a delicate balance between Omega 3 fatty acids and Omega 6 fatty acids.
 When you have more Omega 6 than Omega 3, this can trigger an inflammatory response.